PeterNjukia/Moringa-Capstone-Safaricom-Catalog/README.md

 ## Setup instructions - includes any scripts that need to be run if necessary

+The backend application code can be cloned from:https://github.com/PeterNjukia/Moringa-Capstone-Safaricom-Catalog.git

-The web application code can be cloned from:https://github.com/pmy1733/Moringa-Capstone-Safaricom-Catalog
+The backend application code can be cloned from:https://github.com/PeterNjukia/capstoneproject.git
 ## Live Link
+The frontend can be accessed by the hroku live link: https://productcataloguefrontend-ba59b9ce8345.herokuapp.com/

+Catalogue products can be addeed or modified though postman API: https://product-catalogue-afa79f032958.herokuapp.com/api/v1/products

 ## BDD.
 * View list of all products with  small description of what the application does on the landing page.